-Supreme Decree No. 3892 supports from an administrative point of view, to create the Electricity and Nuclear Technology Supervision Authority "AETN" (hereinafter referred to as "the Regulatory Authority"), under the supervision of the Ministry of Hydrocarbons and Energy (MHE), serves as the Regulatory Body responsible for monitoring the nuclear, radiological safety and physical security, as well as safeguards within National territory.
-Ministry of Hydrocarbons and Energy oversight and regulation of nuclear activity that until May 2019 was the responsibility of the Bolivian Institute of Nuclear Science and Technology (IBTEN).
+Supreme Decree No. 3892 supports from an administrative point of view, to create the Electricity and Nuclear Technology Supervision Authority "AETN" (hereinafter referred to as "the Regulatory Authority"), under the supervision of the Ministry of Energy (MEN), serves as the Regulatory Body responsible for monitoring the nuclear, radiological safety and physical security, as well as safeguards within National territory.

-Following Decree No. 3892, the AETN was established as the Regulatory Authority for radiological and nuclear safety, safeguards and physical security, with jurisdiction throughout the national territory, exercising all the functions of
+As of Decree No. 3892, the AETN became the Regulatory Authority in radiological and nuclear safety, safeguards and physical protection, with jurisdiction throughout the national territory, exercising all the functions of control and regulation of nuclear activity that until then they were in charge of the Bolivian Institute of Nuclear Science and Technology (IBTEN).

-In paragraph I. article 10 of Nuclear Law No. 1205, it is established that the Regulatory Authority is a technical and operational public institution, with legal personality and own assets, technical and administrative independence, financial and legal, under the supervision of the Ministry of Hydrocarbons and Energy (MHE), head of the sector and is in charge of the regulation, inspection, supervision and control of safe use of the practices and facilities framed in the current regulations, ensuring the protection of people and the environment.
+In paragraph I. article 10 of Nuclear Law No. 1205, it is established that the Regulatory Authority is a technical and operational public institution, with legal personality and own assets, technical and administrative independence, financial and legal, under the supervision of the Ministry of Energy (MEN), head of the sector and is in charge of the regulation, inspection, supervision and control of safe use of the practices and facilities framed in the current regulations, ensuring the protection of people and the environment.